Will Many Be Saved?

 "Christ died for us!" is the fundamental message of Christianity that colors every other message of the Gospel.
 The "us" in that statement is taken by Catholics to mean all human beings, everywhere, for all time!

 A few weeks ago, one of our preachers remarked that The admonition of Jesus to "Strive to enter through the narrow gate," implies that "Not everybody goes to heaven."
 I was reminded of my 7th grade teacher, whom I shall call Sister Mary Martin, RSM, who had posted at the front of her classroom the expression, "Someday I will be somewhere for all eternity."
 She estimated that about 4% of the "people in this room" would "end up in hell."
 This filled my seventh grade psyche with dread that still occasionally interrupts my sleep with nightmares of "going to hell."
-Privately, we students suspected that one of them would be Sister Martin herself, because she knew so much about hell that we considered it likely that she had been born and raised there!
+Privately, we students suspected that one of them would be Sister Martin herself, because she knew so much about hell that we considered it likely that she had been born and raised there, and considered it her home!

 I think what our preacher meant was that "Probably not everybody goes to heaven," because there are some really BAD people on this planet walking around loose!
-Mulitply convicted criminals!
+Hypocrites!
+Multiply convicted criminals!
 Wife cheating adulterers!
 Race-baiting, tax cheating, investor swindling, worker shafting, dictator loving, pathologically lying, attorneys general bribing, philandering narcissistic serial con artist bribe soliciting oath breaking bullies who love money and hate their enemies!

 Actually, closer examination of the Gospel story reveals a tactic Jesus often employed to illustrate a point by not answering the question.
 (Luke 13:23) I have written commentaries about some of the others.